livramatheus/weather-forecast-front/README.md

 <h3 id="how-to-set-up">❓ How to set up</h3>

-<p>If you wish to fork this project you&#39;ll need to set up the following environment variables:</p>
+<p>If you wish to fork this project, you&#39;ll need to set up the following environment variables:</p>

 <h4 id="client-side-">Client-side:</h4>